 Please know that I only link to sites, articles and products that I personally know or have checked out thoroughly.
 I don’t link to “junk sites” or those Johnny-Come-Lately Mega-Corps who could care less about homeschooling … but have discovered we’re “a market” and only want to sell us something.
-If you have a negative experience, let me know and I’ll check it out, or just boot ‘em out of them-thare batwing doors and into the dusty street.
-Thank ya kindly, ma’am. — Cindy
+If you have a negative experience, let me know and I’ll check it out. — Cindy

 If an adult is reinforced for behaving appropriately we call it recognition.

 If a child is reinforced for behaving appropriately we call it bribery.

 If an adult talks and laughs we call it socializing.